mozilla/policy-templates/README.md

 `Status` can be "default", "locked", "user" or "clear"

+Default preferences can be modified by the user.

 If a value is locked, it is also set as the default.

 User preferences persist across invocations of Firefox.
+It is the equivalent of a user setting the preference.
+They are most useful when a preference is needed very early in startup so it can't be set as a default by policy.

 See the examples below for more detail.